IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * [Done] Add params as table.
  * [Solved] The intersection points in the line-point-distance demo are draggable.
 Why?
  * Move the helper function triangle.pointIsInTriangle()...pointIsInTriangle() should be in a utils wrapper somewhere.
- * Add a demo: Lissajous-Curves (direct and Bézier approximation).
+ * [Done] Add a demo: Lissajous-Curves (direct and Bézier approximation).
+ * Code the leaf venation generator demo.
+ * Add thumbnails for the demo preview.
+ * Add a thumbnail generator script for the screenshots (like with imagick).

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.